Updated: Oct 18, 2021

 Well, the excellent news is YES!
 There are many lifestyle adaptations we can mindfully make to soften the transition...

-It has become more apparent to me over recent years that nutrition, exercise and relaxation are key to making this period of life more manageable.
+Nutrition, exercise and relaxation are key to making this period of life more manageable, and these are all within our control.

 We know that our metabolism usually naturally declines by 10% per decade as we age, for both men and women, BUT this can be addressed.
 It is scientifically proven that muscle requires more energy to function than fat; that is lean muscle is more metabolically-active.
 So, incorporating strength training in to your daily routine, will not only strengthen you bones, but will also help build lean muscle mass, keeping you burning energy long after you have even finished your workout as your body burns more calories as it repairs and grows the muscle in response to training.